 The Wyze Cam Pan offers a slightly wider static field of view than its sibling, the Wyze Cam v2, and can also pan to follow motion.
 However, that panning happens so slowly that we don't think it's a particularly valuable feature.
-If you're looking for a shoestring budget option, we would suggest spending $28 on the Wyze Cam v2 instead of spending $40 on this camera.
+If you're looking for a shoestring budget option, we would suggest spending less on the Wyze Cam v2 instead of buying this camera.
 Also, before committing to anyWyze camera you should note that it only saves a maximum of 12-seconds of motion-activated video to the cloud once every 5 minutes.
 If you want more video saved you'll have to save it locally to a microSD card.
 We still think Wyze cameras are great budget options, but this may be a dealbreaker for some people.

 Wyze Cam Pan Review